Home Blog Adan Canto died at 42 after a secret battle with cancer

 Adan Canto died at 42 after a secret battle with cancer

-Adan Canto played the character of US Vice President-elect Aaron Shore for three seasons in the popular TV series “Designated Survivor,” making it one of his most notable roles.
+Adan Canto played the character of US Vice President-elect Aaron Shore for three seasons in the popular TV Series “Designated Survivor,” making it one of his most notable roles.
 His presence in the show alongside Kiefer Sutherland left a lasting impact on viewers.
 He left his mark in the superhero genre by portraying the pyrokinetic mutant Sunspot in the 2014 film “X-Men: Days of Future Past.”
 It even earned an Academy Award nomination for its outstanding visual effects.

 Adan’s versatility as an actor allowed him to take on various roles, including a part in the hit series “Narcos,” where he portrayed the real-life politician Rodrigo Lara Bonilla.
 Additionally, he appeared in Halle Berry’s directorial debut film, “Bruised,” showcasing his range and talent in different genres.